JamesV-S/Jmvs_tool_box/readme_folder/geoDB_README.txt

 > delete database, stop it being locked by Maya - (Don't need for submission!)
 > Replace jnt/geo on selected row in treeview - (Don't need for submission!)
 > Remove Row from treeview & database button! - (Don't need for submission!)

-order:
-- add buttons for each treeview(+label headers), that select the object in the scene that's selected in the respective treeview, ignoring its name, selecting its uuid